 On our test, we get a break on anxiety.
 The release point for anxiety in the kidney is located at the top of the chest.

-Deep breath, Amo on the exhale then we retest the anxiety.
+Amo breath on the exhale, then we retest the anxiety.
 When it’s clear, run the same test for more emotions until you clear all the underlying emotions of overthinking.